KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 I chose training data attempting to keep the vehicle driving on the road.
 I tried multiple variations of training data.

 My initial set was created by just attempting to drive as best I could to get around the track while staying on it.
-I also tried with my initial set and cropping the images to reduce the noise.
+At one point I started cropping the images to reduce the noise.
+The network was able to focus on the parts of the image that contributed to steering.

-I tried adding a lap swerving from side to side attempting to give the network examples of how to correct when veering off course.
-I added a lap of data running in the opposite direction.
-I used the Unity engine to modify track 1 by adding white & red stripes to the edge of the track and I gathered a data set on that custom track.
+Next I tried adding a lap swerving from side to side attempting to give the network examples of how to correct when veering off course.
+I also added a lap of data running in the opposite direction.
+For another set of data, I used the Unity engine to modify track one by adding white & red stripes to the edge of the track and I gathered a data set on that custom track.

-My final set was 1.5 laps around the track swerving from side to side not getting to wild in the areas with no edges on the track.
+My final, working set consisted of 1.5 laps around the track mildly swerving from side to side with some driving down the center and, at the spots where the cement curb disappeared, I swerved away from the dirt edge making sure to provide samples indicating dirt edges are to be avoided.

 ### Model Architecture and Training Strategy